stackgl/glsl-lighting-walkthrough/README.md

 [(live demo)](http://stack.gl/glsl-lighting-walkthrough/)

-This article provides an overview of the various steps involved in lighting a mesh with a custom shader.
+This article provides an overview of the various steps involved in lighting a mesh with a custom GLSL shader.
 Some of the features of the demo:

 - per-pixel lighting
 - flat & smooth normals